kamilsadik/Kreana/README.md

 ## Overview

 Creator Token Exchange allows a creator to mint their own token to sell to their fans.
-The Creator Token Exchange relies on a Dynamic Automated Market Maker to generate revenue to fund the creator's projects as more tokens are minted, while providing continuous and perpetual liquidity for buyers of the token.
+In doing so, the exchange lets the token creator generate revenue in order to fund artistic projects, while also providing continuous an perpetual liquidity for buyers of the token.
+It achieves this dual objective using a [Dynamic Automated Market Maker](https://github.com/kamilsadik/CreatorTokenExchange/blob/main/damm_paper_draft.pdf).

 ## Background